How to Remove Negative Indeed Reviews

 • Timing, avoid rushing to report a review right when it appeared online.
 Give the situation some time, as this can allow the reviewer to reconsider and potentially avoid posting new negative feedback if the original review was successfully removed.

-Again, from our experience, selecting the right category is crucial for increasing the chances of successfully removing a review from Indeed.
+Again, from my personal experience, selecting the right category is crucial for increasing the chances of successfully removing a review from Indeed.
 Unlike other platforms where writing a compelling explanation and providing evidence is critical, Indeed does not offer a field for detailed explanations.
-That’s why, choosing the correct category is the primary factor that can maximize your success in having a review removed.
+That’s why, choosing the correct category is the primary factor that can maximize your success.

 With the high volume of new reviews submitted to Indeed daily, the network can not manually approve or deny all of them.
 As a result, some reviews that violate community guidelines manage to appear on company profiles.
 This makes it crucial for businesses to closely monitor new reviews and report them when necessary.